Pylink-Waterfall/pylink-onboarding-guide/onboarding.md

 - SHIFT + F6                -- rename: this is super useful!!!

 For code formatting, use [black](https://black.readthedocs.io/en/stable/) to ensure the same style.
-To install black, you need to perform the following command `pip install black`.
+To install black, you need to perform the following command `pip install black` for your primary environment.
+This is done to ensure that
+___black___ is always available to pycharm and is not included as part of the requirements.txt file in any project.
 You can also check the guide on [geeksforgeeks](https://www.geeksforgeeks.org/python-code-formatting-using-black/) to see an example of how you can reformat your code using black.
 Then to integrate black to PyCharm, go to (*PyCharm -> Preferences... (⌘,) -> Tools -> External Tools -> Click + symbol to add new external tool*).
 Configure as
 shown below and to reformat your current file, go to (Tools -> External Tools -> Black).
 ![img.png](/pictures/black_settings.png)

-# Documentation <a name="d"></a>
+# 8. Documentation <a name="d"></a>
+## 8.1 Type hints <a name="types"></a>
+Type hints are a useful trick to use while programming in python as they aid in the code's readability and can help others to more easily understand your code.
+In order to add type hints in python simply add a colon then the type after the initial declaration of a variable, e.g. `integer_value: int = 1`.

+As a minimum we should use type hinting in the declaration of a class/function, as demonstrated in
-## Docstring and commenting <a name="dc"></a>
+## 8.2 Docstring and commenting <a name="dc"></a>
 Docstrings are preferred to follow Google docstring format.
-More about Google Style, docstrings are described in [Section 3.8](https://google.github.io/styleguide/pyguide.html).
-Update your settings: *File --> Settings/Tools/Python Integrated Tools/Docstrings*
+More about Google Style, docstrings are described in [Section 3.8](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+Update your settings: *File --> Settings/Tools/Python
+Integrated Tools/Docstrings*

 ![google_docstring](/pictures/google_docstring.png)